MiCA sustainability disclosure

-Modified on Mon, 10 Nov at 5:18 PM
+Modified on Wed, 8 Jul at 9:27 PM

 1. MiCA Sustainability Disclosure

-Article 66(5) of MiCAR (Regulation (EU) 2023/1114) establishes sustainability disclosure requirements that oblige Crypto-Asset Service Providers (CASPs) to provide detailed information on their environmental and climate impact.
+Article 66(5) of MiCAR (Regulation (EU) 2023/1114) sets out sustainability disclosure requirements that oblige Crypto-Asset Service Providers (CASPs) to provide detailed information on their environmental and climate impact.
 This mandate includes the obligation to disclose the main adverse effects that the consensus mechanism used has on the climate and the environment.

 2. Types of Blockchain Consensus Mechanisms